 Sometimes your current salary is actually pretty good, or you’ve made some close friendships with co-workers.

 But if you’re truly unhappy with your job, staying will only make you feel worse.
-Here are some good indicators that it’s time to move on.
+Here are some good indicators that it’s time to move on and leave your job.

 If you find that you’re frequently griping about your boss, your duties, your commute, or anything else job-related, you’re getting stressed and frustrated.
 These negative feelings will only build up until you lash out at someone or wind up bitter and miserable.
 If you can’t find a way to change the situation, start looking for something new.